jamiestorey/CodeEveryDay/README.md

 [Day: 027](https://github.com/jamiestorey/CodeEveryDay/tree/master/027) - JQuery - Display the current window width and height.
 Also uses a resposive design template I used for a university project
 [Day: 028](https://github.com/jamiestorey/CodeEveryDay/tree/master/028) - C# - A Console Application that prints a pyramid and displays some numbers
 [Day: 029](https://github.com/jamiestorey/CodeEveryDay/tree/master/029) - JQuery - Change the colour of every word on the webpage
-[Day: 030](https://github.com/jamiestorey/CodeEveryDay/tree/master/030) - C# - A Console Applications that does some maths and uses a goto statement 😲
+[Day: 030](https://github.com/jamiestorey/CodeEveryDay/tree/master/030) - C# - A Console Application that does some maths and uses a goto statement 😲
 [Day: 031](https://github.com/jamiestorey/CodeEveryDay/tree/master/031) - C# - A Console Application where you answer the sum of 2 numbers
 [Day: 032](https://github.com/jamiestorey/CodeEveryDay/tree/master/032) - C# - Another Console Application that loops through colours
 [Day: 033](https://github.com/jamiestorey/CodeEveryDay/tree/master/033) - JQuery - Fade a random element